BSPM/BZ424: Systematic Zoology

 - Decide on your research topic, make sure it fits the assignment.
 Discuss with your professor if you have any questions or doubts.

-- Review the bibliography (see link at the top left) for any books on your topic.
+- Review the bibliography (see link on the left) for any books on your topic.

-- Find the articles and otherr information pieces to use in your literature review.
+- Find the articles and other information pieces to use in your literature review.

 - Select keywords, taxa, descriptors to use when searching databases.

-- Search several databases including: Zoological Record Plus, Web of Science, and BioOne.
+- Search several databases including: Zoological Record Plus, BIOSIS, and Web of Science.

 - Searching more than one database will help, and may be essential.